cgarciae/treex/README.md

 * Subtypes of `tx.Module` e.g. `tx.Linear`, custom Module types, etc.
 * Generic subtypes from the `typing` module of the previous e.g. `List[tx.Parameter]` or `Dict[str, tx.Linear]`.

-Type annotations that do not comform to the above rules will be ignored and the field will not be counted as part of the PyTree.
+Type annotations that do not comform to the above rules will be ignored and the field will not be counted as part of the Pytree.

 ```python
 class MLP(tx.Module):